openequella/openEQUELLA/CONTRIBUTING.md

 ### Git Workflow and Layout

-The project is utilising a basic feature branching git workflow.
+The project is mostly aligned with the [Git Flow workflow](https://nvie.com/posts/a-successful-git-branching-model/).
 Each new piece of work has a new branch created.
-Code reviews/PRs then take place on this branch, which on completion is then merged back to `master`.
+Code reviews/PRs then take place on this branch, which on completion are merged back to `develop`.

-The next version is worked towards on `master`, and then once complete a branch is created for the version with the name `stable-<version>` - e.g. `stable-6.6`.
+There are a number of Git tools which provide Git Flow tooling.
+Most dedicated Git GUI's provide support (such as SourceTree and GitKraken), but perhaps the simplest approach (assuming you're comfortable with the Git CLI) is to install the [gitflow git extension](https://github.com/nvie/gitflow).
+Most linux distributions provide a package to install this (recommended).

+With Git Flow this essentially means our `develop` branch is our unstable branch where we're working towards the next version.
+And `master` is our currently stable branch.
+We also have historically stable branches which we use for back porting and have the name format of `stable-<version>` - e.g. `stable-6.6`.

 Historically some branches did not follow that format, so if you're looking for an older
 version: